realqijun/ip/docs/README.md

 # BabyGronk User Guide

-BabyGronk is a **chatbot task manager** with a GUI.
+BabyGronk😎 is a **chatbot task manager** with a GUI.
 Designed with simplified commands and a Gen-Z personality, this chatbot supports the creation, deletion, update and finding of tasks.

 - [Quick Start](#quick-start)